Research Issues Experts

 Kristie Sullivan, M.P.H.

-Director of regulatory testing issues with background in toxicology.
+Vice President of Research Policy.
 Promotes human-relevant alternatives to the use of animals in the research and testing of pesticides, drugs, and industrial chemicals by influencing scientists, legislators, and government agencies.
 Coordinates the Physicians Committee’s efforts as Secretariat of the International Council on Animal Protection in OECD Programmes (ICAPO).
 Full-length bio>

 John J. Pippin, M.D., F.A.C.C.